 What camera equipment do you need to take newborn photos?
 Most standard DSLR or Mirrorless cameras will be enough.
-As long as you have standard manual controls you’ll be OK when starting out.
+As long as you have standard manual controls, you’ll be OK when starting out.
 Having a backup camera is a good idea too when you start to get more serious – just like in most areas of photography.

 Keep a stash of fast writing memory cards to hand as you’ll probably take quite a few shots.
-If your newborn isn’t settling you may only get a small window of calm in which to shoot so having a fast memory card ready is vital.
+If your newborn isn’t settling, you may only get a small window of calm in which to shoot so having a fast memory card ready is vital.

-To create that innocent softness we see in lots of newborn photos then you’ll need to shoot with a very wide aperture.
-Typically somewhere between F/2 – F/4 is where most newborn photographers point their aperture.
+To create that innocent softness, we see in lots of newborn photos then you’ll need to shoot with a very wide aperture.
+Typically, somewhere between F/2 – F/4 is where most newborn photographers point their aperture.
 This will make your area of focus small and important objects, props and symbols may appear out of focus if they are too far away from the baby.

-If you decide to take more lifestyle newborn photos and include siblings or parents then decrease the aperture to around F/5.6 to make sure you get more of their faces sharp.
+If you decide to take more lifestyle newborn photos and include siblings or parents, then decrease the aperture to around F/5.6 to make sure you get more of their faces sharp.

 Do you need more than one lens for baby photography?
 Yes.

 We’d recommend at least 2 particular lenses but professionals can go up to 4-5 lenses!
-If you are a bit of a gear hoarder, factor this into your setup time and carrying all that extra weight around.
+If you are a bit of a gear hoarder, factor this into your setup time and carry all that extra weight around.
 After your first few shoots, you’ll start to realise which lens(es) you use the most and give the best results.

 The two lenses we’d recommend for newborn photography are a macro lens and a fast zoom that covers 50-85mm (on full-frame.
 Adjust this if you’re shooting on a cropped sensor camera).

-A macro lens is essential for newborn photography.
+A macro is essential for newborn photography.
 This is the lens that will allow you to capture all of those teeny tiny details that are so important in newborn photography.
 Little shots of the eyelashes, fingertips, pouty lips – they’re all so important to tell the story of your newborn.

-Marco lenses come in a range of fixed focal lengths.
+Macro lenses come in a range of fixed focal lengths.
 We’d recommend using between 60-100mm.
 A macro lens will give you sharpness and details that you really can’t capture with other lenses.

 Given that you may be limited to space in some clients’ homes you can’t expect 2 prime lenses to give your flexibility.
 Instead, a fast zoom that stops open to F/2.8 is really helpful to capture full-length shots and images when the family gets involved too.

 You probably won’t be in charge of buying outfits for your newborn photoshoot – leave that up to the parents, but you can make suggestions.
-Mommy and me outfits are cute ideas when the family gets involved but initially, newborn photography outfits should be kept fairly simple.
+Mommy and me outfits are cute ideas when the family gets involved but initially newborn photography outfits should be kept fairly simple.